 In the complex operation of producing, transporting, warehousing and distributing goods without losing track of them, IoT components like RFID, GPS, temperature sensors, etc. could bring the industry its own “industrial revolution”.

-Benefits include: increases in operational efficiency, better and faster decision making, and automation of certain business processes.
+Benefits include increased operational efficiency, better and faster decision-making, and automation of certain business processes.

 IoT’s Impact on Transportation

-From a safety and security perspective, sensors are also able to track and detect damage, hazardous driving patterns, frequency of hard braking, average speed, non-stop traveled distances, and driver fatigue – just to mention a few.
-Once these events are recorded, the system is able to alert decision makers and drivers if and when necessary.
+From a safety and security perspective, sensors can also track and detect damage, hazardous driving patterns, frequency of hard braking, average speed, non-stop traveled distances, and driver fatigue – just to mention a few.
+Once these events are recorded, the system can alert decision-makers and drivers if and when necessary.

 IoT’s Impact on Warehousing

-With the drop in cost and the standardization of RFID labels and RFID antennas (an IoT component), companies can have accurate and real-time inventory.
-During receiving, storing, and shipping operations, warehouses can use this sensing technology to know what is coming in and going out, what is in the warehouse and where.
+With the drop in cost and the standardization of RFID labels and antennas (an IoT component), companies can have accurate, real-time inventory.
+During receiving, storing, and shipping operations, warehouses can use this sensing technology to know what is coming in and going out, what is in the warehouse, and where.

-For sensitive cargo, like electronics or food and beverages, that require careful handling, temperature and humidity control sensors can alert when mishandling occurs or when temperature and humidity falls outside the required parameters.
+For sensitive cargo, like electronics or food and beverages, that require careful handling, temperature and humidity control sensors can alert when mishandling occurs or when temperature and humidity fall outside the required parameters.

 IoT's Impact on The Supply Chain As A Whole